Anyline/mobile-ocr-documentation-anyline/README.md

 ---- | ------------
-none | flash view is not used and not visible manual | flash can be toggled manually  (default is off) auto | flash view also has an automatic option which is the default option.
+none | flash view is not used and not visible manual | flash can be toggled manually  (default is off) auto | flash view also has an automatic option.
 But it is still required to tell the view when it should turn on the flash in auto mode.
 (Except for use-cases where additional abstraction is provided like the Energy-Module)

 <a name="flash_alignment"> </a>
 ####alignment